FreeOpcUa/opcua-asyncio/docs/usage/get-started/minimal-server.rst

 application specific code.

 The complete code will look like the code below.
-In the next sections we will look at the different parts of the code, so don't be overhelmed by the code snippet!
+In the next sections we will look at the different parts of the code, so don't be overwhelmed by the code snippet!

 .. literalinclude:: ../../../examples/server-minimal.py
     :caption: server-minimal.py